Picovoice/rhino/binding/android/README.md

 Sensitivity is the parameter that enables trading miss rate for the false alarm rate.
 It is a floating-point number within [0, 1].
 A higher sensitivity reduces the miss rate at the cost of increased false alarm rate.

 The model file contains the parameters for the speech-to-intent engine.
 To change the language that Rhino understands, you'll pass in a different model file.
-This should also be place in the `assets` folder.
+This should also be placed in the `assets` folder.

 There is also the option to pass an error callback, which will be invoked if an error is encountered while RhinoManager is processing audio.